Skip to Content

 Why did you decide to move abroad?

-Volunteering in Ghana was my first time going abroad solely for volunteering.
+Being a Volunteer in Ghana was my first time going abroad solely for volunteering.
 I’d volunteered a lot in the USA, but I’d never traveled far to do it and boy did I have an adventure!

 While at university, I heard about a program through our school that was partnered with United Planet (a global volunteering organization).
 They were selecting 12 students to either go to Ghana or Peru and I got picked for the Ghana group!